vpsyntaxlab/vpsyntaxlab.github.io/content/_index.md

 sections:
   - block: hero
     content:
-      title: |
+      title:
         CUHK Syntax Lab
       # image:
       #  filename: group_pic.jpg
-      text: |
+      text:
         We are syntacticians in CUHK led by Prof Victor Pan, in the Department of Linguistics and Modern Languages.
-Our interests cover formal syntax (especially under Minimalist Program), understudied languages, and interdisciplinary research for exploring the linguistic essence in human's mind.}
+Our interests cover formal syntax (especially under Minimalist Program), understudied languages, and interdisciplinary research for exploring the linguistic essence in human's mind.
+        {style="font-size:20px"}

   - block: collection
     content: